Youjin-n/nobetci-algoritma/docs/FRONTEND_AI_PROMPT.md

 ## AÖ Overview

-Distributes **6 different shift types** across weekdays and weekends for research assistants.
+Distributes **6 different shift types** across weekdays and weekends for student assistants (asistan öğrenci).

 ## AÖ Duty Types